 Paying for care

 You may have to pay for some or all of your care.
-The council will look at your income and capital (eg savings) to work out how much it costs to meet your needs and whether you need to contribute.
-The way this financial assessment works depends on if you are going to be receiving care at home, or in a care home.
+The council will look at your income and capital (for example, savings) to work out how much it costs to meet your needs and whether you need to contribute.
+The way this financial assessment works depends on whether you are going to be receiving care at home or in a care home.
 The financial assessment should only take place after your care needs assessment.
 For more information, see our Paying for care section.

 Call our free Helpline on 0800 319 6789

 By calling Independent Age's free and impartial Helpline, you can get information and advice from one of our friendly advisers, or order our free guides.